Court to take other matters into account (including pre-sentence custody)

 Other onerous bail conditions

-Onerous bail conditions may be taken into account at sentence but there is no obligation to do so.
-It is a discretionary matter which depends on the circumstances of the individual case: R v Fowler [2003] NSWCCA 321 at [242]; R v Webb [2004] NSWCCA 330 at [18]; Hoskins v R [2016] NSWCCA 157 at [36]; Frlanov v R [2018] NSWCCA 267 at [24]; Banat v R [2020] NSWCCA 321 at [18].
+Onerous bail conditions may be taken into account at sentence as quasi-custody but there is no obligation to do so; it is a discretionary matter which depends on the circumstances of each case: R v Fowler [2003] NSWCCA 321 at [242]; R v Webb [2004] NSWCCA 330 at [18]; Hoskins v R [2016] NSWCCA 157 at [36]; Frlanov v R [2018] NSWCCA 267 at [24]; Banat v R [2020] NSWCCA 321 at [18].

-There is no specific formula for taking into account onerous bail conditions and delay.
-Nor is there a principle that dictates a reduction in sentence as a direct equivalent of a period of time spent subject to strict conditions on bail: Hoskins v R at [36].
-It is enough for a sentencing court to make clear in its remarks that those factors have been recognised and taken into account.
-While in R v Cartwright the court gave the appellant credit for 75% of the time spent on bail, this figure has not been applied more generally.
+The extent to which an allowance may be made for bail as quasi-custody is a discretionary decision: R v Quinlin at [89]; R v Butler at [46].
+There is no principle that dictates a reduction in sentence as a direct equivalent of a period of time spent subject to strict conditions on bail: Hoskins v R at [36].
+While in R v Cartwright (1989) 17 NSWLR 243 the Court gave the offender credit for 75% of the time spent on bail, this percentage has not been applied more generally.